andizq/pcafactory/examples/cldB_cloudfactory/README.rst

    curl https://home.strw.leidenuniv.nl/~moldata/datafiles/co.dat -o co.dat

-5. Run our version of LIME, adapted to model radiative transfer of Arepo-like (voronoi) meshes.
-It is available `here <https://github.com/andizq/star-forming-regions>`_.
-The flag -S indicates that the grid was generated with `sf3dmodels <https://github.com/andizq/star-forming-regions>`_, and the flag -G indicates that the input grid is not uniform.
+5. Run the sf3dmodels version of LIME, available `here <https://github.com/andizq/star-forming-regions>`_.
+The flag -S means that the grid was generated with `sf3dmodels <https://github.com/andizq/star-forming-regions>`_, and the flag -G indicates that the input grid is not uniform.
 The flag -n is to show log messages in terminal.
 We use 8 cores by setting -p 8 (LIME uses openmp for parallel processing).

 .. code-block:: bash

    lime -nSG -p 8 rt-lime.c

-The resulting line cubes (.fits) can be found in the repository prepared for this example.
+The resulting synthetic cubes (.fits) can be found in the repository prepared for this example.

 6. Let's create a new folder to store moment 0 maps and dendrograms.